ykessler/snappconfig/README.md

 ###Working with Heroku

-Git-ignored files become an issue when you're running on Heroku.
-The Heroku file system is read-only, so if your config files aren't deployed in source control you won't be able to add them in separately.
+The Heroku file system is read-only, so if you're git-ignoring your config files you won't be able to add them in manually.

-Don't worry though, Snappconfig's got you covered- just run the custom rake task:
+But don't worry, Snappconfig's got you covered- just run the custom rake task:

     $ rake snappconfig:heroku

-and your app configuration will be automatically passed into Heroku for you.
+and your app configuration will automatically be passed into Heroku for you.
 Slick!